Skip to content

 3. Scholarship

 A financial award to a student, who is enrolled at the University, for the purpose of study.
 Such amount is not a loan and there is no expectation of repayment.
 Likewise, no past, present, or future services can be required as a condition of receiving such amount.
-The student must meet applicable scholarship, criteria, which might include merit, need, diversity, or talent components
+The student must meet applicable scholarship, criteria, which might include merit, need, talent, or other components.

 4. Grant